LIMITS 2025

 9:25 PDT / 18:25 CEST Paper Session 5: Redirecting Institutions

-A Protocol to Address Ecological Redirection for Digital Practices in Organizations
+A Protocol to Address Ecological Redirection for Digital Practices in Organizations (slides)

 Civil Servants as Builders: Rethinking Digital Transformation Beyond Vendor Reliance